-TARCETER WEAVAILES TD рі nly for reviou ction IS for a ctive tions TARGETED WEAKNESS TR 18 19 20 21 22 23 The recruitment policy, the current processes and procedures All 01 Q3 do not fully meet the C&C and OTM-R elements (R1-R4) Qī QJ
+TARGETED WEAKNESS TR Only for previous actions Only for active & new actions 18 19 20 21 22 23 The recruitment policy, the current processes and procedures do not fully meet the C&C and OTM-R elements All (R1-R4) Q1 Q3

-Participant(s) .
-Human Resources and People Development Office Office of the Vice President for Strategic Planning and Research Office of the Deputy General Manager (Finances and Resources) Office of the Deputy General Manager (Research and Innovation) Research and Innovation Area UOC HRS4R Implementation and Monitoring Committee UOC HRS4R Advisory and Working Group Indicator(s) Implementation Indicator(s) Achievement
+Responsible(s) Participant(s) .
+Personnel Office of the Vice President for Strategic Planning and Research Office of the Deputy General Manager for Finances and Resources Office of the Deputy General Manager for R&I R&I department UOC HRS4R Implementation and Monitoring Committee UOC HRS4R Advisory and Working Group

-Indicator(s) Implementation Indicator(s) Achievement Inclusion in the Strategic PlanWorking group meetingsDrafts .
+Indicator(s) Implementation Indicator(s) Achievement - 1 Inclusion in the Strategic PlanWorking group meetingsDrafts .
 Approval by governing bodies .
 Publication